How to Tell If Someone Else Is Using Your Twitter Account

 From PC or Mac

-From there, the page will look exactly the same as it would when you open the Twitter app on your phone.
+From there, click on Sessions.
+The page will look exactly the same as it would when you open the Twitter app on your phone.
 You’ll see your current session labeled as active with a blue color, and you’ll see all other sessions below your activity status.

 Downloading Twitter Data